Megaemce/AnnoyScript/posts/The fastest way to work with arrays.md

 }
 ```

-Looks okay, but it's actually quite slow<sub>🐌</sub>!
+Looks okay, but it's actually quite slow.
 And don't even try to tell me that "everything will be fixed by a V8 engine that will magically turn this lazy-ass code into performance beast".
 We are not in the GCC town; it's the JavaScript ghetto!
 Things just don't get smoothed out here so easily.

 Let's find a better, totally ninja-style, blazingly fast secret technique.
 But first, we need to reveal the first truth about JavaScript's arrays.